-This waiver promotes the goals of the neighborhood model and the rezoning plan.
+This waiver promotes the goals of the neighborhood model.
 Alleyways without sidewalks and planting strips are encouraged under the neighborhood model for blocks that provide rear access to proposed lots.

 Waiving the requirement will allow the lots to be accessed from the rear of the property.
 This allows the relegated parking principle to be fully achieved.